This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 # ...

 }The Resource Block uses the same format that we defined earlier for all blocks.
 These blocks are responsible for provisioning resources on a platform or service, and example of this might be a workspace on a Scalr instance which would use a resource "scalr_workspace" "this" block.
-Let's dive a little deeper into the example:
+Here's a closer look at the example:

 resource "scalr_workspace" "this" {